 Should I publish a peer-reviewed journal article?

-Mar 31, 2022
+grad school journal articles peer-review Mar 31, 2022

-Publishing peer-reviewed journal articles is such an important part of an academic journey.
+Publishing peer-reviewed journal articles is an important part of an academic journey.
 While they are certainly not the only measure of success, almost all universities, research institutions, and funding agencies rely on journal articles as measurable output and evidence of research impact.

 Plus, publishing is how you share all the hard work you did with the world!